-Head Coach Adam Hiatt recently concluded his fourth season at the helm of the Montana Tech men’s basketball program this spring.
+Adam Hiatt concluded his sixth season as head coach of the Montana Tech men’s basketball program this spring.

-As a head coach, Hiatt’s programs have produced 15 All-Conference selections, six All-Americans, 51 Academic All-Conference and 26 Daktronic-NAIA Scholar Athletes.
+As a head coach, Hiatt’s programs have produced 24 All-Conference selections, 11 All-Americans, 66 Academic All-Conference performers, and 30 Daktronic-NAIA Scholar Athletes.

-Originally from Bonners Ferry, Idaho, Hiatt played two seasons at Ricks College where he was a two-time All-Conference (Region XVIII) performer.
-He played his final two seasons for current University of Utah Associate Head Coach Tommy Connor at Westminster, earning NAIA All-American honors both seasons, and led the Griffins to two consecutive conference championships.
+Originally from Bonners Ferry, Idaho, Hiatt played two seasons at national junior college, Ricks College, where he was a two-time all-Conference (Region XVIII) performer.
+He played his final two seasons at Westminster College, earning NAIA all-American honors both seasons, and led the Griffins to two consecutive Frontier Conference championships, two national tournament appearances, including the first win in the program’s history.
 In 2003-04, he was the Frontier Conference scoring champion (21.9 ppg).
 Hiatt holds the all-time career scoring and single season scoring records at Westminster.
 Over the course of his four-year college career, he scored 2,270 points.

-Coach Hiatt has been married to his wife Jenica for fourteen years.
+Coach Hiatt has been married to his wife Jenica for seventeen years.
 They are the proud parents of two daughters, Addelei and Clara, and three sons, Jaxon, Reddic, and Mitchell.

 Tyler Miller is the program’s lead assistant coach after spending the previous six seasons at NCAA Division I member, University of Central Arkansas of the Southland Conference.